Last Updated: Jul 14, 2020 9:05 AM

 Looking for more information?
 Click here for the Chemistry LibGuide.

 Current SciFinder users do NOT have to set up a new user account.
-Simply click the link above to enter SciFinder-n.
+Simply click the link at the top of the page to enter SciFinder-n.
 Once at the landing page, you will be prompted to verify your email address and you will be sent a code.
 Once you receive the code, enter it into the appropriate box on the log-in page, and you will be ready to use SciFinder-n.

 Step 1- Go to the UB/CAS SciFinder-n Registration Site